ArveVM/HomeAssistantConfig4/README.md

  - Fist round of Github-config is archived [HERE](https://github.com/ArveVM/Home-Assistant_config-packages-solutions-1)
 <br />

-### Inspirators-extraordinare throughout my HA-journey;
+### Mentors & Inspirators throughout my HA-journey;
+- By Inspirator i mean someone that has inspired/guided in a particular topic.
+- My Mentor i mean someone that has given a wider perspective and opened up my horizon to new possibilities - and at the same time beeing credible on the actual possibility of myself beeing able to execute (or at least help me on the journey)

-#### v1 Inspirators-extraordinare;
+#### v1 config;
 - [the HA-dev-team:](https://www.home-assistant.io/docs/configuration/) - great work both in functionality - documentation and community!
 - [Rob @ TheHookup-YT](https://www.youtube.com/c/TheHookUp) - [Rob @ TheHookup-Facebook](https://www.facebook.com/groups/473812443269387) - intro to Shelly and garage-dor control
-- mr RL -  Hardware provider and solutions guiding
+- mr RL -  Hardware provider and solutions guiding, trigger of first HA install
 - mr KISS - longlived principle of simplicity of code, inspiration from 'back in the days' -> nolug hhelgesen  :)
 <br />

-#### v2 Inspirators-extraordinare;
+#### v2
-- mr RR;  HA mentor, triggering splitting configuration and therefore the original spark that has lead to Functionality&Solutions - hjuge thanks ;)
+- Mentor#1 - mr RR;  HA mentor, triggering splitting configuration and therefore the original spark that has lead to Functionality&Solutions - hjuge thanks ;)
+- Mentor#2 - Norway HA-Q&A-team;  Robert, Kim, Erlend, ThomassH and Kenneth in particular, but lots of guiding and great ideas from everyone!
+Yjuge thanks ;)
 - [the HA-dev-team:](https://www.home-assistant.io/docs/configuration/) - great work both in functionality - documentation and community!
 - [Jeff @ SlackerLabs:](https://slacker-labs.com/) - [GitHub-config](https://github.com/thejeffreystone/home-assistant-configuration) - first introduction to packages,,, triggering my "solutions" definition
 - [Franck Nijhof](https://github.com/frenck/home-assistant-config) - super-structured config,, triggering my "Functionality" definition (and moving all config to packages